Azure/azure-rest-api-specs/specification/streamanalytics/resource-manager/readme.md

   - suppress: R3023 # Operations API must be implemented for '/providers/Microsoft.StreamAnalytics/operations'.
     reason:  Operations API under 2017-04-01-preview is the super-set of all RPs operations (across all API-versions).

+  - suppress: OAV131 # DISCRIMINATOR_NOT_REQUIRED
+    from: outputs.json
+    reason: type is a non-settable property from the client.

+  - suppress: OAV131 # DISCRIMINATOR_NOT_REQUIRED
+    from: inputs.json
+    reason: type is a non-settable property from the client.

+  - suppress: OAV131 # DISCRIMINATOR_NOT_REQUIRED
+    from: functions.json
+    reason: type is a non-settable property from the client.
 ```

 ## AzureResourceSchema